 First you should check that you possess an acceptable primary medical qualification to apply for registration.
 If you are in any doubt you should check your qualifications status with the GMC.

 In addition, international medical graduates (IMGs) will be required to demonstrate their medical knowledge and skills, and all applicants may have to demonstrate they are competent in using the English language before they are registered.
-NHS Employers has published a helpful guide for IMGs on their website.
+NHS Employers has published a helpful guide for IMGs on its website.

 Being registered with the GMC does not guarantee that you will find employment within the UK.